Sample plan

 ~35 min · ~£30 one-way (or £5 on the slower Tube)

 From Heathrow (LHR), the Heathrow Express runs non-stop to Paddington in 15 minutes every 15 min.
 Buy online 2 weeks ahead for ~£18.
 From Paddington, take the Circle line to Victoria — 5 stops, 12 min.
 Budget: the Piccadilly Tube line goes direct to Victoria in 50 min for ~£5 peak / £3 off-peak.
 Tap your contactless card — no paper ticket needed.
+At the airport, Wise or international credit card is the better-rate option.

 Day 1